mauberti-bc/sims-docs/index.md

 {: .note }

-> The Species Inventory Management System is under development.
-Some features described on this site are not yet available.
+> Some features described on this site are being developed and not yet available.

 ### Usage

 - Submit fish and wildlife data
 - Plan and manage ecological surveys
-- Visualize biodiversity data and sampling information
+- Manage biodiversity data and sampling information
 - Collaborate across organizations
 - Discover ecological projects and build partnerships